ssabug/fxseq/README.md

  - run the script `.\Ressources\scripts\copy_plugin_data_windows.cmd`

  </details>

-  The plugin data is in `%HomePath%\ssabug\fxseq`
+  The plugin data is stored in `%HomePath%\ssabug\fxseq`

 ## Building

-You have to put a symbolic link to the JUCE folder in the root folder of the repository ( named "JUCE" ).
+You have to put in the root folder of the repository a symbolic link or a copy to the JUCE folder ( named "JUCE" ).

 ### Linux
 <details>
   <summary> Instructions </summary>